Ready to explore the best things to do in Wimbledon? Of course you are…

 Constructed in 1817, this structure originally housed Lord Baden-Powell, the founder of the Boy Scouts.
 Today, this impressive site is a windmill museum filled with milling and Scouting history exhibits and tours.

-Enjoy the Wimbledon Common
+Enjoy Wimbledon Common

-Divided into three subsections, namely the Wimbledon Common, Putney Lower Common, and Putney Heath, this slice of countryside heaven is the perfect place to unwind.
+Divided into three subsections, namely Wimbledon Common, Putney Lower Common, and Putney Heath, this slice of countryside heaven is the perfect place to unwind.

 Walk Through Cannizaro Park